phillip-kruger/phillip-kruger.github.io/_posts/2019-01-22-some_bash_functions_for_git.md

 ## Cloning a git repo

-Because I usually clone repos from my github account, this is a shortcut that allows me to just type git <repo_name> and it will create the URL.
+Because I usually clone repos from my github account, this is a shortcut that allows me to just type clone *repo_name* and it will create the URL.

 ```bash